-We estimate that the net proceeds from this offering, together with our current cash and cash equivalents, will be sufficient for us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
-The expected net proceeds from this offering, together with our cash and cash equivalents will allow us to fund a Phase III trial in knee OA, initiate at least one non-registered company sponsored trial in MS, and fund our internal operations.
+We estimate that the net proceeds from this offering, together with our current cash, will be sufficient for us to fund our operating expenses and capital expenditure requirements through at least the next 12 months.
+The expected net proceeds from this offering, together with our cash will allow us to fund a Phase III trial in knee OA, initiate at least one non-registered company sponsored trial in MS, fund our internal operations, and pay off our current debt liabilities as they come due.
 We believe the net proceeds from this offering will allow us to complete all of these activities within the next 24 months.
-We anticipate that approximately \$10.5 million of the net proceeds will be used to fund the Phase III trial in knee OA, approximately \$3.5 million will be used to initiate at least one non-registered company sponsored trial in MS, approximately \$2.0 will be used for manufacturing, and the remaining net proceeds will be used for working capital and general corporate expenses.
-In the event the net proceeds for this offering are less than of \$20 million, we will adjust our initiatives based on the amount of capital actually raised.
+We anticipate that approximately \$6.5 million of the net proceeds will be used to fund the Phase III trial in knee OA, approximately \$1.0 million will be used to initiate at least one non-registered corporate sponsorship study in MS, and approximately \$1.0 will be used for manufacturing.
+In addition, approximately \$0.1 and \$0.2 million will be used for repayment of current debt liabilities comprised of two promissory notes with our majority stockholder, Inscobee, which accrue interest at 5% and mature May 19, 2025 and August 19, 2025, respectively.
+All of the proceeds of such indebtedness is short-term borrowings used for working capital.
+The remaining net proceeds will be used for working capital and general corporate expenses.
+In the event the net proceeds for this offering are less than of \$10 million, we will adjust our initiatives based on the amount of capital actually raised.
 In such instance, we intend to prioritize a Phase III trial in knee OA, costs needed to meet manufacturing and regulatory requirements for the product candidate, and funding our internal operations.
-In the event the net proceeds for this offering are less than of \$20 million, we may need to raise additional capital to complete the development of our product candidate.
-We expect to finance our cash needs through public or private equity or debt financings, government or other third-party funding, collaborations, strategic alliances and licensing arrangements, or a combination of these sources.
+In the event the net proceeds for this offering are less than of \$10 million, we may need to raise additional capital to complete the development of our product candidate.
+We expect to finance our cash needs through public or private equity or debt financings, government or other thirdparty funding, collaborations, strategic alliances and licensing arrangements, or a combination of these sources.
 We have based these estimates on assumptions that may prove to be incorrect, and we could expend our available capital resources at a rate greater than we currently expect.